ACFleming/DroneThesis/ideas.md

 **Idea** Have been working with contours to combine frontiers.
 Need to use cv RETR_CCOMP contour detection to find any outside contours of holes, as this will prevent situations where a hole is left during searching

+**Note**
+Making assumption that the two drones will start at approximately the same location.
+This saves me from dealing with two distinct frontiers, but it is also a valid assumption because in reality both drones should be launched near each other